pwikapanel/sync/Interface/app icon/README.md

 Double-click a slice with the **Slice Select** tool to set the size manually — it's much faster.

 You can click on empty areas and change the slice time to "No Image" to avoid creating extra images

+Note that you have to use the Slice Select tool and choose PNG **in the save for web** dialog.
+You can just drag to select all (cmd-A doesn't work).

+Saving with slices will automatically create a folder called **images**.